About Supplemental Instruction (SI)

 Access to Additional Tutoring

-Whether students need help understanding a tricky concepts, guidance on an assignment, or even a study partner, their SI leader is there to provide assistance.
-This added resource ensures that students have the support they need to succeed.
+Whether you need help understanding a tricky concept, guidance on an assignment, or even a study partner, the SI leader is there to provide assistance.
+This added resource ensures that you have the support needed to succeed.

 FAQ's